adamchainz/django-mysql/docs/model_fields.rst

     The underlying function, ``FIND_IN_SET``, is designed for *sets*, i.e. comma-separated lists of unique elements.
-It therefore only allows you to query about the *first* occurence of the given item.
+It therefore only allows you to query about the *first* occurrence of the given item.
 For example, this is a non-match::

         >>> Person.objects.create(name='Cacistus', post_nominals=['MSc', 'MSc'])